the human quest

 In most populations of a species, there is a wavelike dynamic of growth and decline.
 It happens, for example, in an area with lots of fish and birds, where the birds are feeding on the fish.
 Sometimes the bird populations grow, because they get a lot of food.
 But naturally, when the birds eat so many fish that the fish are getting scarce, the bird population diminishes with a little time delay, too.
 Once the birds have diminished, the fish have better conditions to reproduce and survive, and the next round of the cycle starts.
 Both species alternately grow and diminish unless an outside influence changes the dynamics.
 This example also reveals another important aspect of the evolutionary process – the sacrificing of some elements of the process for the success of the whole.
 The evolutionary purpose of the fish is to sacrifice their lives for the well-being of the birds.

 One of my favorite examples of the dynamics of change, are the clouds above Lake Walchensee in the Bavarian Alps.
-For a period of three years, I've been taking videos of cloud movements.
-Looking at them in real time hardly shows any movement, but in time-lapse mode, the motion of the elements which are constantly changing and transforming, is visible.
+For a period of three years, I’ve been taking videos of cloud movements.
+Looking at them in real time they appear almost motionless, but in time-lapse mode the constant flow of the elements is visible.

 The people conditioned by the Abrahamic matrix are all part of a collective quest for improvement of the conditions of human life.
 Many of our efforts have been successful, but many achievements have unplanned side effects, which cause a new wave of movement in a different direction.
 So the actual outcome is mostly not the originally desired outcome, and yet, the overall outcome has brought fantastic results for humanity, as “our world in data” and other research show.
 Our present-day world is, in many ways, the best we’ve ever had.
 The reason is not that we have become better individuals in terms of ethics or morals, but because we have become more skilled at using greed, aggression and our manipulative abilities.